sakshisinha-13/Stock-Data-Analysis/README.md

 # Stock-Performance-Analysis

 ## Overview
-This project analyzes the stock performance of **INFY (Infosys Ltd.)** using historical stock data.
+This project analyzes the stock performance of **INFY** using historical stock data.
 The analysis includes calculating key financial metrics, identifying trends, and providing actionable insights into the stock's volatility and performance.

 ## Features
 - **Financial Metrics**: